bencorrado/sysext-examples/README.md

  - `K3S_VERSION`: k3s version to build.
 This defaults to the latest available if not set.
  - `SBCTL_VERSION`: sbctl version to build.
 This defaults to the latest available if not set.
  - `TAILSCALE_VERSION`: tailscale version to build.
 This defaults to the latest available if not set.
  - `NEBULA_VERSION`: nebula version to build.
-This defaults to the latest available if not set.
+This defaults to `v1.9.7` with PKCS#11 support for TPM2/hardware key integration cherry-picked from PR #1153.
+Nebula is built from source with Go 1.25.4, CGO enabled, and the `pkcs11` build tag.
+You can override this to build a specific version, tag, or commit.
  - `PULUMI_ESC_VERSION`: Pulumi esc version to build.
 This defaults to the latest available if not set.
  - `HABITAT_VERSION`: Chef Habitat version to build.
 This defaults to the latest available if not set.
  - `HABITAT_CHANNEL`: Chef Habitat channel to build.
 This defaults to the stable if not set.